JKozma81/Teamtreehouse-techdegree-project-06/README.md

  - Added a logo and copyright text to the sidebar
 <<<<<<< HEAD

-Important note: To run this project you will need node js insstalled on your computer.
+Important note: To run this project you will need node js installed on your computer.
 (You can get the most recent version from: https://nodejs.org/en/)

 When node is installed go to the project directory and run the command below in your terminal to install the required dependecies